united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-database.md

 You will not need credentials to access the database from the Pod's CLI.

+The following steps need to be performed from the machine where the cluster is running, either by logging into it or by using a remote shell.

 ### Open a shell in the database Pod

 {{< include "open-database-shell.md" >}}